 Schema Markup Best Practices

-• Pair schema with quality content — Schema on thin pages won’t generate rich results.
-Services like theStacc publish 30 SEO-optimized articles monthly — each one an opportunity to add Article and FAQ schema that actually earns rich results.
+• Pair schema with quality content.
+Schema on thin pages won't generate rich results.
+Every new article you publish is another opportunity to add Article and FAQ schema that actually earns rich results.

 Frequently Asked Questions